tel: +48 888 99 98 98

 Apart from immense strength, neodymium magnets have the following advantages:

-• Wide application in advanced technologically fields – are used in HDD drives, electric drive mechanisms, medical devices or other highly developed apparatuses.
+• Key role in modern technologies – are used in hard drives, electric drive mechanisms, medical devices and other highly developed apparatuses.

 Disadvantages of neodymium magnets: